Motility driven glassy dynamics in confluent epithelial monolayers

 \subsection{Effects of confluency on rotational diffusivity of self-propulsion}

 In confluent systems, the cells are extended objects with no gap between neighboring cells.
-In these systems, cells can move only through shape changes of their boundaries.
-For the concreteness of our arguments, let us consider the Vertex model, although the discussion below holds in general.
-Within the Vertex model, cells move via the movement of the vertices.
-Persistent cellular movement will elongate the cell in that direction.
-Cellular elongation takes time and depends on the properties of the entire system, since the movement of one cell must coordinate with that of other cells to keep the system confluent.
+In these systems, cells can move only through shape changes of their boundaries. \b{For the concreteness of our arguments, we first consider the Vertex model, although the discussion below holds in general (Fig. \ref{elongation_time}(d) shows results for the CPM)}.
+Within the Vertex model, cells move via the movement of the vertices. \b{Persistent cellular movement will elongate the cell in that direction as it leads to lesser frictional force}.
+Cellular elongation takes time and depends on the properties of the entire system since the movement of one cell must coordinate with that of other cells to keep the system confluent.
 We show below that this leads to an effective rotational diffusivity, $\Dreff$, of the self-propulsion.
-Active particles are associated with a director along which the active propulsion force, $\mathbf{f}_a$ acts.
-By contrast, in confluent systems, when the internal propulsion force $\mathbf{f}_a$ changes its direction, the forces exerted on the neighboring cells evolve as the cell deforms and elongates along the new force direction, which takes time.
-We now demonstrate the role of this elongation time, $\kappa_l$, and show that it leads to a $\Dreff$, different from the bare $D_r$.
+Active particles are associated with a director along which the active propulsion force, $\mathbf{f}_a$, acts.
+In confluent systems, when the internal propulsion force $\mathbf{f}_a$ changes its direction, the forces exerted on the neighboring cells evolve as the cell deforms and elongates along the new force direction, which takes time.
+We now demonstrate the role of this elongation time, $\kappa$, and show that it leads to a $\Dreff$, different from the bare $D_r$.